mitchellvitez/doldrums/README.md

 const x y = x
 ```

-You can define constants using a "function" with no arguments.
+Define constants using a "function" with no arguments.
 ```hs
 seven :: Int
 seven = 7